Keep our Spiritual Messages Alive in Bloor West!

 Maggie and Kate (neighbours)

 When the sign was taken from us, because we asked the sign rental company to include messages that celebrate the LGBTQ2+ and Muslim communities, we were devastated.
 We knew as congregants that we couldn’t be complicit and we decided to stand up for the rights of all.
-We were deeply moved by the outpouring of support from our neighbours and by their desire to stand in solidarity with us.
+We were deeply moved by the outpouring of support from our neighbours and by their decision to stand in solidarity with us.
 We knew a permanent sign wasn’t in our budget.
 Your donations give us hope that we’ll soon be putting up our Spiritual Exercises once more.

 Rev. Alexa Gilmour (Windermere's minister)